 If your app uses a different timezone or date format than your Google Calendar, here's how you can fix it.

 Supercharge your calendar with automation

-With a little automation, you don't need to spend a lot of time planning your week ahead.
+With a little automation, you'll have a schedule that manages itself so you can focus on running your business.
 If you need extra help managing your calendar, check out these Google Calendar tricks:

 New to Zapier?
 It's an automation tool that helps anyone connect apps and automate workflows—without any complicated code.
 Sign up for free to use this app, and many others, with Zapier.